Chord builder · Chord page

 The G6 chord

 A nostalgic colour chord, used in Cinnamon Girl and In My Life.
 The G6 (G - B - D - E) is a major sixth, which is why it sounds a sweeter, less obvious I chord.
 Writers pick it for nostalgia, big-band warmth, a country swing, and you can find it across jazz standards and old-time country.
-On guitar the chord sits naturally where most players already park their hand; on piano it stacks straight up under the right hand.
+On guitar the chord sits comfortably under a barre at the second fret; on piano it stacks straight up under the right hand.
 The page below covers the voicings worth memorising, the theory, the progressions where the G6 earns its keep, and the records that lean on it.

 Hear the G6 in the chord builder →